 Science Outreach Catalyst Kits, or SOCKs, are free to SPS chapters (while supplies last) and contain an exploratory physics and science activity that is specifically designed for SPS chapters to use in outreach presentations to elementary, middle and high school students.
 Each SOCK comes with the essential materials to conduct a set of demonstrations, a comprehensive manual, and instructions on how to expand the demonstration to become a tried-and-true outreach activity.
 It's designed for chapters just starting out or those who are demo pros.
 SOCKs are designed and implemented annually by the SPS National interns and SPS National office staff.

-Request an SPS SOCK for Your Chapter
+Request an SOCK

-- Your school and SPS chapter information.
+- Your school and chapter mailing information.

 - Responses to the following three prompts:

-- The intended audience, type of event, and anticipated date for which you are considering using the SPS SOCK (if there is more than one, just choose one).
+- The intended audience, type of event, and anticipated date for which you are considering using the SOCK (if there is more than one, just choose one).